 M64 lies at an approximate distance of 24 million light years from Earth.
 It is known for the enormous light-absorbing dust band in front of its central region, which has earned the galaxy the names Black Eye or Evil Eye.
 The dust band obscures the stars in the galaxy’s bright core.

-Like many other Messier objects, the Black Eye Galaxy is a popular target for amateur astronomers because its bright nucleus can be observed even in a small telescope.
+Like many other Messier objects, the Black Eye Galaxy is a popular target for amateur astronomers because its bright nucleus can be observed even in small telescopes.

 Messier 64 is also notable for being composed of two counter-rotating disks, roughly equal in mass.
 The inner disk contains the galaxy’s spectacular dust clouds and lanes.
 All the stars in the Black Eye Galaxy rotate in the same direction as the gas in M64’s core region, clockwise, while the gas in the outer regions rotates in the other direction.